mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

       claimName: postgres-pv-claim
 ```

-We'll deploy Keycloak as a stateless pod as well using the following `keycloak.yaml` for creating the Keycloak Server instance:
+We'll deploy Keycloak as a stateless pod as well using the following `keycloak.yaml` for creating the Keycloak server instance:

 ```yaml
 apiVersion: v1